-One year will normally be spent in a teaching hospital, either Heartlands or University Hospital Coventry and Warwick (UHCW), and one year in a district general, either Warwick, George Eliot in Nuneaton, Alexandra in Redditch or Good Hope in Sutton Coldfield.
+One year will normally be spent in a teaching hospital, either Birmingham Heartlands Hospital or University Hospitals Coventry and Warwickshire (UHCW), and one year in a district general hospital either Warwick Hospital, George Eliot in Nuneaton, Alexandra in Redditch or Good Hope in Sutton Coldfield.

 Work place assessments need to be completed on the e-portfolio.Multi-source feedback (MSF) should be done every year.
 During the first 12 months, three months will be spent doing a module in intensive care.